MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v1.1.11/Restore-AzureKeyVaultKey.md

 If the backup contains multiple versions of a key, all versions are restored.

 The key vault that you restore the key into can be different from the key vault that you backed up the key from.
-However, the key vault must use the same subscription and be in an azure_2 region in the same geography (for example, North America).
+However, the key vault must use the same subscription and be in an Azure region in the same geography (for example, North America).
-See the Microsoft Azure Trust Centerhttps://azure.microsoft.com/support/trust-center/ (https://azure.microsoft.com/support/trust-center/) for the mapping of azure_2 regions to geographies.
+See the Microsoft Azure Trust Centerhttps://azure.microsoft.com/support/trust-center/ (https://azure.microsoft.com/support/trust-center/) for the mapping of Azure regions to geographies.

 ## EXAMPLES